rubengc/GamiPress/readme.md

 * **New Features**
 * Improved GamiPress security by applying the WordPress security standards on the whole project (nonce checks, sanitization and escaping).
+* Added no results message on Logs shortcode, block and widget.
 * **Improvements**
 * Awards engine performance improvement by better filter specific triggered events.
+* Improved placement of server messages given by the unlock using points process.
 * Nonce usage on all ajax functions to improve security and veracity of ajax requests.
 * Added sanitization on all requests fields.
 * Added escaping on all HTML templates where needed.
 * Added disabled effect styles to Select2.
 * Code reduction on several functions.
+* CSS improvements on the admin area.
 * Removed support to the Dark Mode plugin since WordPress core is working on a new one.
 * **Developer Notes**
 * Several improvements on gamipress_get_triggered_requirements() function.